rrruuuiii/rrruuuiii.github.io/content/authors/admin/_index.md

 ---

 Hi, I am a computer science student at CMU.
-Here, I am to post some of the computer science/math ideas I found during my study.
+Here, I am posting some of the computer science/math ideas I found during my study.

+I like math ideas that are beautiful and elegant.
+I believe that almost always, such ideas give rise to more simplistic ways to automate a way of reasoning and yield clean algorithms.
 {style="text-align: justify;"}